Texas hotel prices skyrocketed after power outages. Here’s what to know about price gouging.

-Two major winter storms have left millions without power and claimed more than a dozen lives since Sunday from cold, snow, ice and power outages.
+Two major winter storms have left millions without power and claimed more than a dozen lives since Sunday with cold, snow, ice and power outages.

 Those in Texas, where at least 2.5 million residents were still without power on Wednesday morning, seeking refuge during the historic cold snap turned to hotels.
 But as lodging filled up quickly, some searching for rooms noticed rates exponentially higher than normal.